-Licensure by Reciprocity or Endorsement

-- 200 If the original license of an applicant was obtained by state board examination, the applicant must have the state board where original license was obtained by written examination submit a certified copy of the examination directly to the Board. - 201 The Board may affiliate with and recognize for the purpose of waiving examination and may grant licenses to Diplomates of the National Board of Podiatric Examiners.
-If a Diplomate of the National Board of Podiatric Examiners, the applicant must have certification of endorsement from that Board submitted directly to the Board. - 202 In addition to the above requirements for licensure by reciprocity and/or endorsement, an individual shall meet the following requirements: - 1.
-Applicant must be twenty-one (21) years of age, and of good moral character. - 2.
-Applicant must have had at least four (4) years high school and be graduate of same; he or she shall have at least one (1) year pre-podiatry college education. - 3.
-Present a diploma from a college of podiatric medicine recognized by the Board as being in good standing, subject to the following conditions. - a.
-Any diploma or other document required to be submitted to the Board by an applicant which is not in the English language must be accompanied by a certified translation thereof into English. - b.
-No college of podiatry or chiropody shall be accredited by the Board as a college of good standing which does not require for graduation a course of study of at least four (4) years (eight and one-half [8/2] months each) and be recognized by the Council on Education of the American Podiatry Association. - 4.
-Present proof of completion of one (1) year of APMA-approved postgraduate training in the U.S. or Canada. - 5.
-Present certified copy of birth certificate or valid passport.
+Rule 3.2 Licensure by Reciprocity or Endorsement.
+If the original license of an applicant was obtained by state board examination, the applicant must have the state board where original license was obtained by written examination submit a certified copy of the examination directly to the Board.

+The Board may affiliate with and recognize for the purpose of waiving examination and may grant licenses to Diplomates of the National Board of Podiatric Examiners.
+If a Diplomate of the National Board of Podiatric Examiners, the applicant must have certification of endorsement from that Board submitted directly to the Board.

+In addition to the above requirements for licensure by reciprocity and/or endorsement, an individual shall meet the following requirements:

+- A. Applicant must be twenty-one (21) years of age, and of good moral character. - B. Applicant must have had at least four (4) years high school and be graduate of same; he or she shall have at least one (1) year pre-podiatry college education. - C. Present a diploma from a college of podiatric medicine recognized by the Board as being in good standing, subject to the following conditions. - 1.
+Any diploma or other document required to be submitted to the Board by an applicant which is not in the English language must be accompanied by a certified translation thereof into English. - 2.
+No college of podiatry or chiropody shall be accredited by the Board as a college of good standing which does not require for graduation a course of study of at least four (4) years (eight and one-half [81/2] months each) and be recognized by the Council on Education of the American Podiatry Association at the time of graduation. - D. Present proof of completion of one (1) year of APMA-approved postgraduate training in the U.S. or Canada.
+If the podiatrist graduated from an accredited college of podiatric medicine prior to 1990, has continuously practiced for the past ten (10)